YOU ARE NOT ALONE, IT WAS NOT YOUR FAULT

 Being sexually abused or violated often creates feelings of insecurity, sadness, and rage, or a paralyzing frustration.
 It’s also common to feel ashamed of yourself.
 That feeling often makes it harder to talk about what has happened.
 But telling someone usually makes this feeling dissipate and the shame goes where it belongs – with the one who assaulted you.
 It’s never your fault that you have been sexually abused.

 Joining a support group and meeting other survivors usually have a positive healing effect.
 There are no queues for the support groups.
-Read more about the Support organizations. in cooperation with Wonsa.
+Read more about the different organizations under Support.

 IF YOU ARE STILL BEING ABUSED